Femtonics/GramophoneTools/docs/source/comms_overview.rst

 Overview
 ========

 The Gramophone is a Raw-HID (Human Interface Device).
-It can send and receive 65 bytes in an array.
+It can send and receive 64 byte long packets (byte arrays).
+Numbers that take up multiple bytes are encoded in a little endian manner.

+If you are implementing communication in Python you can use the GramophoneTools.Comms.Gramophone.Packet class to construct a packet.

+Note: Some communication modules require a 65 byte long packet.
+In this case the extra byte should be in the begining and equal to 0.

 Packet structure
 ----------------
 Each of the sent and received packets have a the following structure:

-packet[0] - Dummy
-    A dummy byte that should always be zero.

-packet[1:3] - Target
+packet[0:2] - Target
     The 2 byte adress of the target of the packet.
 Can be anything.
 The response packet will have this as its Source

-packet[3:5] - Source
+packet[2:4] - Source
     The 2 byte adress of the source of the packet.
 Can be anything.
 The response packet will have this as its Target

-packet[5] - MSN
+packet[4] - MSN
     A single byte that can be used for identification.
 The response packet will have the same MSN.

-packet[6] - CMD
+packet[5] - CMD
     The 1 byte ID of the command.
 See commands below.

-packet[7] - Payload length
+packet[6] - Payload length
     A single byte that holds the length of the payload.
 The payload will only be evaluated to whis length.

-packet[8:65] - Payload
+packet[7:64] - Payload
     The payload of the packet.

 Commands